ChristianCricchi/MilestoneProject1/README.md

          3. **Benefit/value:** Explain the reason or benefit  the user gains from completing tha action.

 The goal is to ensure that the software meets the needs and specifications of its users.

+## Structure

+<p style="text-align:justify;">The structural aspect focuses on arranging functions and content, ensuring an intuitive flow through the features and information.
+Structure also encompases the categorization of information and deals with how it is presented and organised.
+The goal of this step is to guarantee an intuitive organisation and presentation of information.
+Select the framework with consideration of the audience and cultural context.
+It is important  undersatand the demographic of the users, know the users and make sure that the structure aligns with the targeted audience</p>

+### Structure - Interaction Design

+Interaction design is also a focus within the structural aspect.

+1. Interaction design entails defining both the structure and behavior of interactive systems.
+2. It establishes significant connections among the elements, the contents, and the information.
+3. Communicates funtionality and interactivity.
+4. Reveals workflows.
+5. It reduces the risk of user error.

+The elements of interaction design can be categorised into five concerns:
+1. *Consistent.*
+2. *Predictable.*
+3. *Learnable.*
+4. *Visible.*
+5. *Provide clear and intuitive feedback.*

+### Structure - Architecture

+Another key focus of the  structural aspects is information architecture, it takes on the responsability of crafting organisational and navigational structures.
+Effective information also permits owners to adapt to growth and changes.

+#### Architecture Types:

+ 1. *Tree structure*
+    1. It follows a conventional layout, simplifying complexity by progressively revealing information and structures while navigating up and down the three.
+It poses some challenge on mobile divices.
+If a user has to go through more than three clicks to reach their destination, it is like to result in congnitive overload.
+       1. *Cognitive overload* in the context of design happens when users are overwhelmed by too much information, complex navigation etc.
+2. *Nested list*
+   1. It is designed to work seamlessly on mobile devices, offering a strightforward jorney to detail information.
+While it simplifies complexity by providing a clearly defined path to the destination, it may limit exploration due to its linear nature.
+3. *Hub and Spoke*
+   1. This structures has a central home point that has links to various spokes, each holding specific sections of informations.
+This structure is effective for apps with multiple features.
+It does not allows direct navigation between the spokes, it is necessary to return to the central home before moving to another spoke.
+4. *Dashboard*
+   1. It proves highly  beneficial for quickly accessing key information at a glance.
+The primary dashboard elements can be expanded to diaplay detailed views of the information.
+The dashboar provides a summary, and cliking on its elements unveils more detailed information.
+This design is better suited for desktop usage.